getkeops/keops/doc/python/kernel-product.rst

     from pykeops.torch import Kernel, kernel_product

-- :mod:`pykeops.torch.Kernel` is the name parser: it turns a string identifier (say, ``"gaussian(x,y) * linear(u,v)**2"``) into a set of KeOps formulas.
+- :mod:`pykeops.torch.Kernel  <pykeops.torch.kernel_product.kernels.Kernel>` is the name parser: it turns a string identifier (say, ``"gaussian(x,y) * linear(u,v)**2"``) into a set of KeOps formulas.
-- :func:`pykeops.torch.kernel_product` is the "numerical" torch routine.
+- :func:`pykeops.torch.kernel_product  <pykeops.torch.kernel_product.kernels.kernel_product>` is the "numerical" torch routine.
 It takes as input a dict of parameters and a set of input tensors, to return a fully differentiable torch variable.

 **A quick example:** here is how you can compute a *fully differentiable* Gaussian-RBF kernel product: